3DGenomes/TADpole/README.md

 ![Zoom](https://github.com/paulasoler/HTADs/blob/master/misc/zoom_pictures.png)

-To obtain this interaction matrices, we processed the HiC data using the [TADbit](https://github.com/3DGenomes/TADbit) Python library, that deals with all the necessary steps to normalize, analyze, model and explore 3C-based data.
-We highly recommend [ONED](https://github.com/qenvio/dryhic) normalization, as it corrects for known experimental biases.
+To obtain this interaction matrices, we processed the HiC data using the [TADbit](https://github.com/3DGenomes/TADbit) Python library, that deals with all the necessary steps to analyse and normalize 3C-based datasets.

-In this tutorial, we are going to use **chromosome18_10Mb.tsv** as a template but you have the possibility to run a complete chromosome (*chromosome18_74Mb.tsv*) or a smaler data set (*chromosome18_6Mb.tsv*).
+In this tutorial, we are going to use **chromosome18_10Mb.tsv**.

 ### 2.1) Input data
-To run the main funcion `call_HTADs`, you need to supply a `data.frame` with 3 columns.
-The first and second columns correspond to each pair of bins _(i, j)_ and the third column is their interaction frequency.
+To run the main funcion `call_HTADs`, you need to provide a `data.frame` with 3 columns.
+The first two columns correspond to the pair of bins _(i, j)_ and the third column is their 3C-based interaction score.
+This score can be the raw or the normalised interaction count.
+We highly recommend [ONED](https://github.com/qenvio/dryhic) normalization, as it effectively corrects for known experimental biases.

 ```
 28 27 1108.4257768